Sir Frederic Bartlett Lectureship

 This Lectureship is endowed by a trust fund in the name of Sir Frederic Bartlett and the first Lecture was delivered in 1966.
 The purpose of the award is to recognise distinction in experimental psychology or a cognate discipline over an extended period.
 Nominees will normally have gained their PhD at least 25 years prior to nomination.

-Although nominees will often be EPS members, current members of the EPS Committee are not eligible.
-Nominations need not be restricted to EPS members or those of British nationality.
 The Committee will make a recommendation to the Annual General Meeting, at which members confirm the award winner.

 The EPS is grateful to SAGE publishers for their generosity in supporting these prizes.